ON-LINE vs.

 months or even years of pre-production, production and

-post-production winds up being visually and aurally
+post-production ends up being visually and aurally pleasing

-pleasing to you,
+to you,

-the home viewer.
+the home

 WOULD YOU HIRE ME?